kuhn-ruess/cmdbsyncer/docs/basics/uwsgi_apache.md

 - Python Version >= 3.9 must be installed
 - MongoDB Server must be Installed
 - Apache Mod UWSGI must be Installed and activated
-- uWSGI and the python3 Plugin of uWSGI must be installed in version 3.9
+- uWSGI and the python3 Plugin of uWSGI must be installed in version at least 3.9

 ## First Steps:
 [Checkout](setup_code.md) the Code into /var/www/cmdbsyncer.